 Do I Have to Pay Origination Fees?

 One way to effectively compare and contrast different loan options is to check each loan’s annual percentage rate (APR), an important mortgage basic to understand.
 A loan’s APR provides a more comprehensive look at the cost you’ll incur over the life of the loan.
-This is because APR factors in the fees and costs associated with the loan, in addition to the loan’s interest rate.
+This is because the APR factors in the fees and costs associated with the loan, in addition to the loan’s interest rate.

 How Much Are Loan Origination Fees?

-How much a lender charges (and what the fee is called) varies based on the type of loan and the lender.
+How much a lender charges — and what the fee is called — varies based on the type of loan and the lender.

 A traditional origination fee is usually calculated based on a percentage of the loan amount — and that percentage depends on the type of loan.
 For a mortgage, for instance, an origination fee is generally 0.50% to 1%.
 Origination fees for personal loans, on the other hand, can range from 1% to 8% of the loan amount, depending on a borrower’s credit score as well as the length, amount, and sometimes intended use of the loan.